apendley/TPCodeaExamples/readme.md

 ##Notes:

-* I've added the Small World assets and the TexturePacker file for reference for 2 reasons: 1) so you can re-export the sprite sheet data to use the Dropbox import method, and 2) so you can see the settings used to create a Retina-ready Codea sprite sheet.
+* I've added the Small World assets and the TexturePacker file for reference so you can see the settings used to create a Retina-ready Codea sprite sheet.